 Naturgy is fully committed to these goals and, consequently, takes part in these forums.
 Its working practices meet the most demanding standards in the sector worldwide.
-Naturgy has actively generated nuclear energy since 1968 and was the first operator of nuclear power plants in Spain.
+Naturgy has actively generated nuclear energy since 1968 and was the first operator of a nuclear power plant in Spain.